Patrick Finbar Ryan

-Patrick Finbar Ryan, TC, O.P., (1881–1975) was an Irish Dominican priest who served as Archbishop of Port of Spain, Trinidad (1940–1966).
+Patrick Finbar Ryan, TC, O.P., (4 March 1881 – 10 January 1975) was an Irish Dominican priest who served as Archbishop of Port of Spain, Trinidad (1940–1966).

 On 4 March 1881, Patrick Ryan was born in Rochestown, County Cork to Edward Ryan and Matilda Ryan.
 He was initially educated at Christian Brothers College, Cork, and Clongowes Wood College.
 He then entered St. Mary's Priory, Tallaght to become a Dominican.
 At St. Mary's, he also studied at University College Dublin, Royal University of Ireland, and subsequently moved to study at Sapienza University of Rome.
 He was ordained a priest of the Dominicans Order at the Irish Dominican run, Basilica of San Clemente, Rome, in 1905.

 He taught at the Dominican secondary school Newbridge College in County Kildare, serving as Dean.
 In 1915, he became Prior at St. Saviour's Church, Dominick St., Dublin, until 1919, when he moved to Cork (city) as Prior of St. Mary's Church, Pope's Quay.
 He edited the Dominican publication the Irish Rosary and, in 1921, founded a children's religious magazine, the Imeldist.
 He served as Provincial of the Dominicans in Ireland twice - from 1921 to 1926 and, again, from 1930 to 1934.

 He was appointed co-adjudicator bishop of Port of Spain, Trinidad in 1937, before being elevated to Archbishop in 1940.
 In 1943, he established the Seminary of St. John Vianney and the Uganda Martyrs in Tunapuna, Trinidad.
 In 1946, he invited the Irish Presentation Brothers and, in 1947, the Holy Faith Sisters to set up schools in the diocese.

 He attended the Second Vatican Council, 1962-1965.

-He retired in 1966 and moved back to Ireland.
+He retired in 1966 and was concurrently appointed Titular Archbishop of Villamagna in Tripolitana.
+He moved back to Ireland.
 He died on 10 January 1975, in Cork.